kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 And that's it.
 Magically we have exactly same functionality as provided by dynamic proxy based model.
 Key things to note:
   * Model protypes __HAS__ to be defined in separate assembly
+  * Only fields defined as `mutable` participate in INPC (which makes sense if you think)
   * Models certainly can have inter-dependencies (like `StockPricesChartModel` depends on `StockInfoModel` or MainModel on all other models)
   * F# record type signals intention to make it view model.
   * Dependency on other types (like `Operations`) copied as is
   * [[Derived Properties]] are supported.
 Property must be read-only and have `[<ReflectedDefinition>]`.
 You can use some type synonym like `type NotifyDependencyChangedAttribute = ReflectedDefinitionAttribute` we had for dynamic proxy based model.
 I just didn't want to drag another dependency into prototype assembly only for single type synonym.

+At first glance design seems like very constraint.
+But I believed it's all for good.
+It takes functional like approach of data and code separation to extreme.

-I'm glad to present "generated types" version of INPCTypeProvider.
-It's was a bit rough journey from erased to generated types.
+It's was a bumpy road from erased to generated types.
 It was mostly caused by lack of other real-world examples.
 If nothing else, this is good example of "generated types" Type Provider that can be used by other community members.

-To prove usability of the "generated types" version I ported sample application to use it.

 FSC: error FS1135: Unexpected error creating debug information file